 Selling the home and dividing up the proceeds is often seen as the most straightforward way to address home equity during a divorce.
 It provides a clean break, enabling both parties to move forward separately, unencumbered by the shared asset.

-However, there are several considerations that should be taken into account.
+However, several considerations should be taken into account.
 The real estate market can significantly impact the selling price, and, consequently, the equity available.
 Additionally, the cost of selling the home, which will include realtor commissions, closing costs, and other related expenses, will affect the net proceeds.

 A mutual agreement to sell the home is also imperative, as without consensus, selling the home could become a contentious issue that complicates the divorce proceedings.